Margaret Jay, Baroness Jay of Paddington: Political career

 Jay was appointed a life peer on 29 July 1992 with the title Baroness Jay of Paddington, of Paddington in the City of Westminster, and acted as an opposition whip in the House of Lords.
 Her status as the daughter of a former prime minister led to her being nicknamed 'Posh Spice' after her ennoblement.
 As a peer, in association with the shop workers' union, she led opposition to the liberalisation of Sunday trading hours.

 Between 1994 and 1997 Baroness Jay was the chairman of the charity Attend (then National Association of Hospital and Community Friends).
 In 2003 she was elected vice-president of Attend.

 After her party's election victory in May 1997, she became Minister of State for Health in the House of Lords.
 From 1998 she was Leader of the House of Lords, playing a pivotal role in the major reform that led to the removal of most of its hereditary members.
 On 11 November 1999 the government's reform bill (House of Lords Act 1999) was given royal assent and more than 660 hereditary peers lost their right to sit and vote in the Lords.

-She retired from active politics in 2001.
+Jay retired from active politics in 2001.
 Among numerous non-executive roles that she has taken on since retiring from politics, she was a non-executive director of BT Group.

-She was co-chair of the cross-party Iraq Commission (along with Tom King and Paddy Ashdown) which was established by the Foreign Policy Centre think-tank and Channel 4.
+Jay was co-chair of the cross-party Iraq Commission (along with Tom King and Paddy Ashdown) which was established by the Foreign Policy Centre think-tank and Channel 4.
 Before her resignation, Jay gave an interview in which she said she attended a "pretty standard grammar school", which was actually Blackheath High School, an independent school.
 (Although, as Jay herself pointed out, during the period when she attended it was a direct-grant school – that is to say, a state-funded direct grant grammar school.)
 She drew ridicule when she said she could understand the needs of rural voters because she had a "little cottage" in the country, which turned out to be a £500,000 house in Ireland, and she also had a "substantial property" in the Chilterns.